diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 }
 ```

-As you can see before joining the channel we setup all the events the websocket
+Before joining the channel we setup all the events the websocket will listen to
-will listen to for this topic by calling to `this.setupChannelEvents()`.
-Let's
+for this topic by calling to `this.setupChannelEvents()`.
+Let's see what we have
-see what we have in there:
+in there:

 ```javascript
 // web/static/js/room/chat.js